Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Task Force Detachment "The Crazies" members are exempt from this law, and are authorized to fully have access to all dimensions in every shape or form.*

 *b) The following have been granted the ability to authorize anyone to enter a given dimension; Classification - X, Security Corps General, The Crazies members ranking "Crazy Advisor"+.*

+17) If a gun fight occurs between Security Personnel and any hostile offender, no matter the place, any Non-Combative Corporation Member must leave the area and not intervene with the bout.

+*a) Given a Non-Combative Corporation Member has a weapon not banned in Article 2, Section 2, Clause 6, Sub-Clause B, and the said persons is already in the way of the confrontation, the Corporation Member may take action to defend themselves, and prevent harm to a Security Corps Member.*